-Quality of Service (QoS) DSCP Marking is used to determine traffic classification for network traffic.
-This can be used to determine which network traffic requires higher bandwidth, is higher priority, and more likely to drop packets.
+Quality of Service (QoS) DSCP Marking is used to determine traffic classification for network data.
+This can be used to determine which network traffic requires higher bandwidth, has a higher priority, and more likely to drop packets.

 The default Zoom DSCP marking values are 56 for audio, 40 for video, and 40 for signaling.
-You can update audio and video values to allow a network administrator to adjust the priority for Zoom audio and video on their network.
+You can update audio and video values to allow a network administrator to adjust the priority for Zoom traffic on their network.

-To enable and configure the DSCP marking values for Zoom:
+To enable and configure the DSCP marking values for all members of your organization:

-- Sign into Zoom and click Account Settings.
+- Sign into the Zoom web portal as an administrator with the privilege to edit Account settings, and click Account Settings.

 - Navigate to the In Meeting (Advanced) options on the Meeting tab and verify that the setting is enabled.

 If the setting is disabled, click the Status toggle to enable it.
 If a verification dialog displays, choose Turn On to verify the change.